gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/doc/doc/NameResolution.md

 * An **environment** is a dictionary binding/mapping (local) names to language constructs (e.g. entities or elements).

-* An **navigation environment** of a construct is the dictionary for definitions within that construct or a type/entity referred by that construct.
+* A **navigation environment** of a construct is the dictionary for definitions within that construct or a type/entity referred by that construct.

   For contexts (and services), these are the sub artifacts defined within that context.
   For types, entities, elements, these are the elements (or enum symbols) defined within that object or the object's (direct or indirect) type;